glouppe/info8002-large-scale-data-systems/lecture3.md

 - Bandwidth, memory or processing resources may limit the number of messages/acknowledgements that may be sent/collected.
 - Hierarchical schemes reduce the total number of messages.
     - This reduces the load of each process.
-    - But increases the latency and fragility in case of failures.
+    - But increases the latency and fragility of the system.

 .center.width-100[![](figures/lec3/comm-acks.png)]